citrix/arctherm-meshblu-connector/README.md

 ## Initial configuration

-Create a meshblu.json config file and add the following code.
+Create a meshblu.json config file in the arctherm-meshblu-connector directory and add the following code.
 Account UUID and TOKEN you get by visiting http://octoblu.com, logging in and clicking on profile icon in the upper right of the screen.

 ```bash
 {